rockstor/rockstor-doc/docker-based-rock-ons/overview.rst

 The `rockon-registry <https://github.com/rockstor/rockon-registry>`_ contains the current list of freely available rock-on definition files and servers as the repository for :ref:`rockons_available`.
-Please consider donating, or asking your favourite project to donate, a rock-on via a GitHub pull request to this repository (see :ref:`contributerockons` for more information).
+Please consider contributing, or asking your favourite project to contribute, a rock-on via a GitHub pull request to this repository (see :ref:`contributerockons` for more information).
 Note that it is also possible to add to the available Rock-ons by placing a suitably configured and named json file in the */opt/rockstor/rockons-metastore* directory of your Rockstor install.
 For full instructions and examples please see the